Last Updated on

 Wigle also makes other whiskeys and liqueurs, many with original 19th century recipes.
 My favorite was the triple-distilled Dutch-style Ginlever Gin, that, back when sailing and whaling ships plied the seas, fought scurvy when quinine was added.
 Light and unaged, with hints of cardamom, anise, lavender and juniper, it makes for an excellent sip.
 Open Mon 11-6, Tues-Sat 10-6, Sun.
 10-4.

-The fragile works of Dale Chihuly and Jason Gamrath figure prominently among the plants and blooms of the 1895 Phipps Conservatory – a glass Victorian structure built just after a similar one in San Francisco and just prior to the Conservatory in the Brooklyn Botanical Gardens.
+The fragile works of Dale Chihuly and Jason Gamrath are prominently nestled among the plants and blooms of the 1895 Phipps Conservatory – a glass Victorian structure built just after a similar one in San Francisco and just prior to the Conservatory in the Brooklyn Botanical Gardens.

 Initially stocked with vegetation from the just-closed Columbian Exposition in Chicago, it was a time, apparently, for these stunning glass castles to come into their own.